HireAbo/awesome-interview-questions-5000-jobs/Engineering/Civil Engineering/Ports and Harbors Engineer.md

 Welcome to the Ports and Harbors Engineer Interview Preparation !
 This resource is designed to help you ace your Ports and Harbors Engineer interviews with confidence.

+A Ports and Harbors Engineer is a specialized civil engineer who focuses on the design, construction, and maintenance of ports, harbors, and other marine structures.
+These professionals play a crucial role in ensuring the safe and efficient functioning of ports and harbors, which are vital for international trade and commerce.
+Ports and Harbors Engineers are responsible for planning and designing the layout of ports, including the construction of docks, piers, breakwaters, and other infrastructure.
+They also oversee the maintenance and repair of these structures, as well as the dredging of channels to ensure navigability.
+Additionally, they work closely with environmental engineers to minimize the impact of port activities on the surrounding ecosystem.

 ## 🚀 Overview

 Whether you're a seasoned Ports and Harbors Engineer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Ports and Harbors Engineer interviews to help you prepare and succeed.